Saturday, February 28, 2015

 Hello everyone,

-The current President is Michel Martelly, and the Prime Minister is Evans Paul.
+is Michel Martelly, and the Prime Minister is Evans Paul.

 However,